-Members must provide a five (5) day notice to their supervisor when scheduling to use compensatory time.
-Beginning July 15, 2020, members must provide a 48 hour notice to their supervisor when scheduling to use compensatory time.
+Members must provide a 48 hour notice to their supervisor when scheduling to use compensatory time.

-19.9.
+19.8.
 Deviation Pay.

-Deviation movement shall not be used to cover casual leave.
-Any deviation from a member's scheduled work hours on a scheduled work day will require the City to pay the member whose hours of work are changed at time and one-half (1-1/2) of the member's regular rate of pay for each hour of deviation, except as follows:
+- A. Deviation movement shall not be used to cover casual leave.
+Any deviation from a member's scheduled work hours on a scheduled work day will require the City to pay the member whose hours of work are changed at time and one-half (1-1/2) of the member's regular rate of pay for each hour of deviation. - B. Deviation pay shall be paid if a member is scheduled for department-wide training that requires a change in schedule when the member is required to work two (2) or more consecutive days within ten (10) hours or less off between shifts.
+Deviation pay applies to both days. - C. Deviation pay must be paid and cannot be earned as compensatory time.